MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/data-binding/binding-mode.md

 When the `Color` property changes, the static `GetNearestColorName` method in the `NamedColor` class (also included in the **DataBindingDemos** solution) obtains the closest named color and sets the `Name` property.
 This `Name` property has a private `set` accessor, so it cannot be set from outside the class.

 When a ViewModel is set as a binding source, the binding infrastructure attaches a handler to the `PropertyChanged` event.
 In this way, the binding can be notified of changes to the properties, and can then set the target properties from the changed values.

+However, when a target property (or the `Binding` definition on a target property) has a `BindingMode` of `OneTime`, it is not necessary for the binding infrastructure to attach a handler on the `PropertyChanged` event.
+The target property is updated only when the `BindingContext` changes and not when the source property itself changes.

 The **Simple Color Selector** XAML file instantiates the `HslColorViewModel` in the page's resource dictionary and initializes the `Color` property.
 The `BindingContext` property of the `Grid` is set to a `StaticResource` binding extension to reference that resource: